mseminatore/bintools/README.md

 In order to test the linker it was necessary to have a way to generate linkable object files.
 Certainly, it would have been possible to chose an existing assembler that produced `a.out` object files.
-To keep the linker scope more manageable it seemed important to avoid large and complex instruction sets.
+However, to keep the linker scope more manageable it seemed important to avoid large and complex instruction sets.
 Which lead to the need to create a simple 8-bit CPU architecture and an assembler for it.

-And finally, a way was to prove that the linker had successfully produced a valid executable.
-For this a CPU emulator that could load, run and debug executables was created.
+And finally, a way was needed to prove that the linker successfully produced a valid executable image.
+For this a CPU emulator was created that could load, run and debug executables.

 ## The bintools tools